aflueckiger/KED2021/index.md

 # Optional: Writing a Seminar Paper

 You are welcome to write a seminar paper (Hauptseminararbeit) for which you get additional credit points.
-As I am in the position of a guest lecturer, I will accept seminar papers accept in cooperation with [Prof. Sophie Mützel](https://www.unilu.ch/fakultaeten/ksf/institute/soziologisches-seminar/mitarbeitende/sophie-muetzel/).
+As I am in the position of a guest lecturer, I will accept seminar papers in cooperation with [Prof. Sophie Mützel](https://www.unilu.ch/fakultaeten/ksf/institute/soziologisches-seminar/mitarbeitende/sophie-muetzel/).

 Due to the practical foundation of this seminar, you are well-prepared to apply computational text analysis in a personal project subsequently.
 Although this is not a requirement, you may want to turn your mini-project into a seminar paper by deepening your empirical inquiry.